ecssiah/last-ditch/Notes.md

 * Upperlevels - Floors containing the strongest and most well-equipped factions

 Each floor is a large tiled map viewed from above with a number of layers.
-1. The floor itself
+1. Floor - The floor
-2. Anything placed directly on the floor.
+2. Wall - The building structures (i.e. walls, doors, windows)
-3. Furniture and other structural objects like walls
+3. Object - Furniture and other objects like machinery
-4. Anything placed directly on the objects from layer 3
+4. Entity - Entities like humans or animals

-The individual characters are placed on top of the map and move between tiles.
-They can move in all 8 directions from their current tile to any adjacent tile.
+5. Overlay - User interface tiles like selection

 ### Environment